She's a

 remains of driftwood sculpture,

-each to their own place,
+to their own place,

 Weta to more rotting trees,